Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 Wilderness Systems’ Tempest 170 features the award-winning design that the Tempest series is known for – including industry-leading comfort, excellent tracking, and maneuverability.

-Its signature performance – a result of a sleek, 17-foot hull – along with the TruTrak adjustable skeg, and integrated foam bulkheads, make it one of the best sea-worthy touring kayaks.
+Its signature performance – a result of a sleek, 17-foot hull – along with the TruTrak adjustable skeg and integrated foam bulkheads, make it one of the best sea-worthy touring ‘yaks I’ve seen so far.

 The comfortable Phase 3 AirPro seating system, padded thigh braces, and SlideLock XL foot brace system only sweeten the deal.
-And let’s not forget the 325-pound capacity, with bungee rigging and three domed storage hatches.
+I guess that’s where that whole “North American comfort” part comes in.

 Technical Specs